Limited-time welcome offer — 10% off with code WELCOME10

 What are VOCs?

-VOCs (Volatile Organic Compounds) are a group of organic chemicals that can evaporate into a gas at normal room temperature.
+VOCs meaning (Volatile Organic Compounds) are a group of organic chemicals that can evaporate into a gas at normal room temperature.
 Put simply, they are toxic gases emitted from everyday items surrounding us.

 The danger of VOCs lies not just in their odour, but in the fact that we unknowingly breathe these chemicals into our bodies, where they accumulate over time.
 Many people experience unexplained headaches, eye irritation, or fatigue after spending long periods in air-conditioned rooms. these symptoms are often referred to as Sick Building Syndrome, primarily caused by high concentrations of VOCs in enclosed spaces.